|Country:||New Zealand (NZ)|

 Experienced brewers have chosen the following hops as substitutions of Nectaron:

 Unfortunately, there is no lupulin powder version of the Nectaron hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!